icub-tech-iit/documentation/docs/configure_static_ip/configure-static-ip.md

 -  The [`robotology-superbuild`](https://github.com/robotology/robotology-superbuild) installed

 ## Ubuntu
-In order to communicate wit an `ETH` board we need to assign a `static IP` to the network interface used.
+In order to communicate with an `ETH` board, we need to assign a `static IP` to the network interface used.

 To do that :